 The Bodine Center is comprised of:

 - The upper floor that holds facilities for patient reception, examination, care, follow-up, IV Infusion Center and other services

-- Patient care level houses four double-energy linear accelerators, two of them are equipped with cone-beam CT capabilities for image-guided adaptive radiation therapy
+- Patient care level houses four double-energy linear accelerators, all of them are equipped with cone-beam CT capabilities for image-guided adaptive radiation therapy

 - Two simulators (one CT simulator), a Brachytherapy and Hyperthermia suite, a computerized treatment planning center, as well as support functions such as the machine shop, mold room, and electronics shop

 Our multidisciplinary team of experts in patient care includes:

 - A team of medical physicists, physics residents and postdoctoral fellows